python/cpython/Doc/library/sqlite3.rst

 Converting SQLite values to custom Python types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Writing an adapter lets you send custom Python types to SQLite.
+But to make it really useful we need to make the Python to SQLite to Python roundtrip work.
 To be able to convert SQLite value to custom Python types, we use _converters_.

-Let's revisit the ``Point`` class example from above;
-the coordinate pair is stored in the database as a semicolon separated string.
+Let's go back to the :class:`Point` class.
+We stored the x and y coordinates separated via semicolons as strings in SQLite.

-We define a converter that accept a string, and return a ``Point`` object.
+First, we'll define a converter function that accepts the string as a parameter and constructs a :class:`Point` object from it.

 .. note::

-   Converter functions **always** are passed a :class:`bytes` object, no matter the underlying SQLite data type.
+   Converter functions are **always** passed a :class:`bytes` object, no matter the underlying SQLite data type.

 ::